Guiding Principles for Assessment of Student Learning Outcomes

 Institutional-Level Student Learning Outcomes

-Kishwaukee College improves lives through quality, affordable education and will be
+Kishwaukee College improves lives by providing equitable, student-centered education

 Learners will be able to understand, apply and analyze concepts.
 Learners will develop